maoweinilsson/PDC-software-web/applications/siesta/beskow/3.2-pl-5/building.rst

 * h2o.FA (contains the forces on the atoms)
 * h2o.EIG (contains the eigenvalues of the Kohn-Sham Hamiltonian)
 * h2o.xml (XML marked-up output)

+(Note: some other files may be created as a part of the run that wasn't described in the manual.
+So any files that aren't described is not an indication that the installation failed.)